ltb-project/documentation/source/openldap-deb.rst

     For Ubuntu systems you can check which Debian release to choose in /etc/debian_version

+    Warning: Ubuntu 22.04 is not supported because ubuntu specific libsasl2-2 version is too old (currently: 2.1.27+dfsg2-3ubuntu1.2, but 2.1.28 is required)

 Authorize downloading of packages in https repositories: